-Select Type to further specify that the access profile will apply an IGMP type value.
+Select Type to further specify that the access profile will apply an IGMP type value src port mask - Specify a TCP port mask for the source port in hex form (hex 0x0-0xffff).

 Select TCP to use the TCP port number contained in an incoming packet as the forwarding criterion.
 Selecting TCP requires that you specify a source port mask and/or a destination port mask.